harlanji/harlanji-web/app/content/pages/portfolio.md

 It was meant to be a boilerplate for developers to customize and included a package of UI components that could be used to represent tree lists of data for ServiceDisco-backed components and a rich chat display.

+### DevSpan

+* 2007

+This was a project that I created to facilitate my rapid idea to prototype pipeline.
+It tied together several services into a virtual private server in order to facilitate development and continuous integration.
+It was powered mainly by a Trac instance backed by Subversion and Postgre server, and a phpBB or similar forum.
+I granted access to local developers and a few people that I've known online since the beginning of my career.

+It fell out of use as GitHub came online and my development work shifted to university coursework.

 ### PhpServerFaces